ADHD

 Special educational needs are typically identified through observations by teachers, parents, or other professionals who notice that a child is struggling more than expected in certain areas.
 Assessment often involves a combination of observations, educational testing, psychological assessments, and input from healthcare professionals to understand the child’s specific needs and the level of support required.

-• What role do parents play in supporting a child with SEN?
+• What role do parents and caregivers play in supporting a child with SEN?